molly/blog/archive/_posts/2014-01-01-easyreader.md

 author: Molly White
 publication-date: 2014-01-01
 comments: true
+custom_excerpt: "Long Wikipedia pages can be tough on the eyes—let's make them easier."
 ---

 Happy New Year!
 This time around, the change of the year brings more than fireworks and months of forgetting to write "2014": it brings the beginning of my two-year term on Wikipedia's <a href="https://en.wikipedia.org/wiki/Wikipedia:Arbitration_Committee">Arbitration Committee</a>.
 This page describes describes the Committee as: